woocommerce/our-team/readme.txt

 == Description ==

+= Team Member Management =

 "Our Team by WooThemes" is a clean and easy-to-use team profile management system for WordPress.
 Load in your team members and display their profiles via a shortcode, widget or template tag on your website.
 Assign team members to a user, allowing team members to manage their own description via the bio on the profile page as well as display a link to their author archive.

+= Support =

 Looking for a helping hand?
 [View plugin documentation](http://wordpress.org/plugins/our-team-by-woothemes/other_notes/).
+Also be sure to check out the [FAQ](https://wordpress.org/plugins/our-team-by-woothemes/faq/).

+= Get Involved =

 Looking to contribute code to this plugin?
-[Fork the repository over at GitHub](http://github.com/woothemes/our-team/).
+Go ahead and [fork the repository over at GitHub](http://github.com/woothemes/our-team/).
 (submit pull requests to the latest "release-" branch)

 == Usage ==